 As you can imagine, this can go in either direction.
-Being around people who are supportive and believe in you can be one of the most powerful aspects of success.
+Being around supportive people who believe in you can be one of the most powerful aspects of success.
 We truly are the company that we keep.
 So it stands to reason if the people around you are unhealthy or fearful or lack self-awareness this can be a killer of big dreams and goals.
-Although at times they mean well, ultimately, their judgments pile up on us, causing us to doubt ourselves and our dreams because “maybe they’re right, maybe I’m not entrepreneurial enough to start my dream of owning a bakery.”
+Although at times they mean well, ultimately, their judgments pile up on us.
+This causes doubting ourselves and our dreams because “maybe they’re right, maybe I’m not entrepreneurial enough to start my dream of owning a bakery.”

-The best way to overcome other people projecting their fears on to you is to seriously consider who you are letting influence one of the most important areas of your life.
+The best way to overcome other people projecting their fears on to you is to seriously sit back and consider.
+Who you are letting influence one of the most important areas of your life?
 Who is this person?
 Have they achieved their dreams?
 Are they a supportive force?
 Then, work to have positive people around you.
 People who also have goals and dreams they want to achieve or have achieved.
-Find your right support network of productive people who will cheer as you strive and thrive toward your dreams and goals.
+Find your right support network of productive people cheer as you strive and thrive toward your dreams and goals.
 Having a life coach or career coach on that support team can be a way to move away from the fear and into fruitful action.

 3. Your Environment